Insect bites can cause small lacerations, swelling, and skin discoloration. An insect may bite in self-defense or when looking to feed.

 Allergic reactions to insect bites do not normally last more than a few weeks, but sometimes they can linger for months.
 In this case, the individual should consult a doctor.

 An insect bite that develops infection can lead to:

 Spiders are not insects, but they can and do bite.
-Some spider bites are quite dangerous to humans.
+Some spider bites are

 The bite of the brown recluse, for example, produces only a mild sting at the time of the bite.
 However, it can be very damaging, causing tissue destruction and severe pain.